morsyxbt/Boundless-Prover-Guide/README.md

 * >To apply changes You will need to run this command every time you start the prover

-## Configuring Your Prover & Broker
+## configuring Your Prover & Broker

 #### For single GPU Only :